• Latest

 Completing this poll entitles you to our news updates free of charge.
 You may opt out at anytime.
 You also agree to our Privacy Policy and Terms of Use.

 Caccia replaces the veteran French-born diplomat Cardinal Christophe Pierre, whose resignation was offered as required upon reaching the age of 80 on Jan.
-30. Pierre served as apostolic nuncio to the U.S. since April 2016, after serving as the representative of Pope John Paul II to Uganda and Haiti, and of Pope Benedict XVI to Mexico.
+30. Pierre served as apostolic nuncio to the U.S. since April 2016, after serving as the representative of Pope John Paul II to Uganda since 1995 and Haiti since May 1999, and of Pope Benedict XVI to Mexico starting in March 2007.

 “The mission of the Church is precisely not to reproduce in our Church the polarization of the society but to be a kind of place where we can heal, you know, and help the people to rediscover [a] kind of unity,” he continued.
 “At times we forget about that and … we became … cultural warriors.
 So that means instead of contemplating Christ in my life, in your life, and trying to get together, we remain at the level of ideas.
 So if you don’t agree with me you become my enemy or I become your enemy.
 And I think it’s very dangerous.”